Art

 ART 285 : Motion Graphics

 From TV ads and Flash-based narratives on the Web to the opening credits of movies and TV shows, motion graphics have become an integral part of our day-to-day visual experience.
 Students in this course explore ways of animating static images and text, as well as compositing digitized elements.
 They create motion graphics projects using a combination of Adobe After Effects with other video, image, and audio manipulation software.
-Prerequisite: ART 260 or permission of the instructor or program coordinator.
-Recommended: ART 276 or ART 281.
+Prerequisite: ART 260 and ART 266 with a grade of C or better, or permission of the instructor..
 Three lecture hours and three laboratory hours per week.
 Instructional Support Fee applies.
 Gen. Ed.
 Competencies Met: Human Expression.

 Credits